Jaipal Singh Munda

 Jaipal Singh Munda (3 January 1903 – 20 March 1970) was an Indian politician, writer, and sportsman.
-He was the member of the Constituent Assembly which debated on the new Constitution of the Indian Union.
-He captained the Indian field hockey team to clinch gold in the 1928 Summer Olympics in Amsterdam.
+He was a member of the Constituent Assembly, which debated the new Constitution of the Indian Union.
+He also captained the Indian field hockey team to a gold medal at the 1928 Summer Olympics in Amsterdam.

 Later, he emerged as a campaigner for the causes of Adivasis and the creation of a separate homeland for them in central India.
-As a member of the Constituent Assembly of India, he campaigned for the rights of the whole tribal community.
+As a member of the Constituent Assembly of India, he advocated for the rights of the entire tribal community.

 Early life

-Jaipal Singh Munda, also known as Pramod Pahan, was born in a Munda tribal family, on 3 January 1903 in Takra-Hatudami, Pahan Toli village of what was then Khunti subdivision (now declared district) of the then district of Ranchi in the Bengal presidency of British India (in the present-day State of Jharkhand).
+Jaipal Singh Munda, also known as Pramod Pahan, was born in a Christian Munda family, on 3 January 1903 in Takra-Hatudami, Pahan Toli village, which was then part of the Khunti subdivision (now a district) of Ranchi in the Bengal presidency of British India (present-day Jharkhand).

-In childhood, Singh's job was to look after the cattle herd.
-After initial schooling at the village, he was brought by a Rev. Kushalmai Sheetal to St Pauls Church school, and in 1910, he gained admission to St. Paul's School, Ranchi, which was run by the Christian Missionaries of the SPG Mission of the Church of England.
-A gifted field hockey player, Singh was a brilliant student and exhibited exceptional leadership qualities from a very young age.
-This was noticed by the missionaries, who took him to England for higher studies at the University of Oxford.
-He graduated from St. John's College, Oxford with Honours in Economics.
+During his childhood, Munda's job responsibility was to look after the cattle herd.
+After receiving his early education in the village, he was brought by Rev. Kushalmai Sheetal to St. Pauls Church School.
+In 1910, he gained admission to St. Paul's School, Ranchi, which was run by the Christian missionaries of the SPG Mission of the Church of England.
+A gifted field hockey player, Munda was also a brilliant student who displayed exceptional leadership qualities from a young age.
+Noticing his potential, the missionaries took him to England for higher studies, where he graduated with Honours in Economics from St. John's College, Oxford.

-Hockey player

-Singh was a member of the Oxford University Hockey Team.
-The hallmarks of his game as a deep defender were his clean tackling, sensible gameplay and well directed hard hits.
-He was the most versatile player in the Oxford University Hockey Team.
-His contribution to the University Hockey Team was recognised and he became the first Indian student to be conferred blue in Hockey.

-In 1928, while he was in England, Singh was asked to captain the India hockey team for the 1928 Olympic Games.
-Under his captaincy the Indian team played 17 matches in the league stage, of which 16 were won and one drawn.
-However, due to a dispute with the English team manager, A. B. Rossier, Singh left the team after league phase and therefore could not play in the games in the knockout stage.
-In the final, the Indian Team defeated Holland by 3–0.
+Munda was part of the Indian hockey team for the 1928 Olympic Games.
+Under his captaincy, the team played 17 league-stage matches, winning 16 and drawing one.
+However, due to a dispute with the English team manager, A. B. Rosser, Munda left the team after the league phase and could not participate in the knockout stage.
+In the final, the Indian team defeated Holland 3–0 to win the gold medal.

-On returning to India, Singh was associated with Mohan Bagan Club of Calcutta and started its hockey team in 1929.
-He led that team in various tournaments.
-After retirement from active hockey, he served as Secretary of Bengal Hockey Association and as a member of the Indian Sports Council.
+After returning to India, Munda became associated with Mohan Bagan Club of Calcutta and established its hockey team in 1929, leading them in various tournaments.
+Following his retirement from active hockey, he served as the Secretary of Bengal Hockey Association and as a member of the Indian Sports Council.